 General

-Redhead: Medium-sized diving duck with gray back and sides, black upper back, breast, rump, and tail, and white belly.
-Head and neck are rufous-brown, and blue-gray bill is black-tipped; eyes are yellow.
-Female is pale brown overall with gray-brown back and belly; bill is gray with a black tip.
-Juvenile resembles female.
+Redhead: Medium-sized diving duck with gray back and sides, black upper back, breast, rump and tail, and white belly; coverts are black; wings dusky gray; primaries are brown-gray; secondaries pearl gray.
+Head and neck are rufous-brown and blue-gray bill is black-tipped; eyes are yellow.
+Female is pale brown overall with gray-brown back and belly; bill is gray with a black tip; has a different shaped bill and head.
+Juvenile resembles female but is more heavily mottled.
 Eclipse male is similar to breeding male but is much duller.

 Range and Habitat

-Redhead: Breeds in the northern prairies of the U.S. and Canada and intermountain marshes of the west.
-Spends winters mostly in Texas and Mexico.
+Redhead: Breeds in the northern prairies of the U.S. and Canada from Alaska south to Colorado and intermountain marshes of the west and southwest.
+Spends winters across the southern U.S. from California to Florida and south into Mexico.
+Declining in the East.
 Nests in marshes, open lakes, and bays; often winters on saltwater.

 Breeding and Nesting